Melanesian Spearhead Group

-The Melanesian Spearhead Group (MSG) is an intergovernmental organization, composed of the four Melanesian states of Fiji, Papua New Guinea, Solomon Islands and Vanuatu, and the Kanak and Socialist National Liberation Front of New Caledonia.
+The Melanesian Spearhead Group (MSG; Groupe Fer de lance mélanésien) is an intergovernmental organization, composed of the four Melanesian states of Fiji, Papua New Guinea, Solomon Islands and Vanuatu, and the Kanak and Socialist National Liberation Front of New Caledonia.
 In June 2015, Indonesia was recognized as an associate member.

 It was founded as a political gathering in 1986.
 On 23 March 2007, members signed the Agreement Establishing the Melanesian Spearhead Group, formalizing the group under international law.
 It is headquartered in Port Vila, Vanuatu.
 A secretariat building was constructed by the People's Republic of China and handed over to the MSG in November 2007.
 The first Director General of the MSG Secretariat was Rima Ravusiro of Papua New Guinea.
 Amena Yauvoli of Fiji was the head of the MSG Secretariat from 2016.

 Purpose

 Melanesian Spearhead Group was formed with focus to promote economic growth among Melanesian countries.
 The purposes of the group are: